FNNDSC/pfstate/README.rst

             )
         )

 ************
 Installation
 ************

-Installation is relatively straightforward, and we recommend using python ```pip`` to simplu install the module, preferably in a python virtual environment.
+Installation is relatively straightforward, and we recommend using python ```pip`` to simply install the module, preferably in a python virtual environment.

 Python Virtual Environment
 ==========================